Full Throttle (1995 video game): Development

 According to Schafer, he came up with the idea for Full Throttle while listening to a traveller's tales about time spent in an Alaskan biker bar.
 As he listened, it occurred to him that "bikers are kind of like pirates — like another culture that people don't have a window into most of the time, but [which] has its own rules", and might provide a neat alternative to a fantasy setting.
 He began his research into biker culture, reading Hunter S. Thompson's Hell's Angels: The Strange and Terrible Saga of the Outlaw Motorcycle Gangs.
 The game originally would have featured an interactive sequence where Ben undergoes a peyote-induced hallucinogenic trip.
 This was eventually cut from the game, because the developers couldn't get it to "work out" with the publisher.
 The concept eventually became the basis of Psychonauts.
-Schafer recalls the reaction from the management at LucasArts as being one of "'We can't believe we paid you to write this'".
-"They hated it".
-In an interview with Gamasutra, Shafer said that the biker aesthetics of the game were an appeal to fantasy.
+Schafer recalls the reaction from the management at LucasArts as being one of "'We can't believe we paid you to write this'", and that "they hated it".
+In an interview with Gamasutra, Schafer said that the biker aesthetics of the game were an appeal to fantasy.
 He stated that the team was depending "on the [player's] secret desire to be a biker: big, tough, cool.
 Riding a huge hog..."
 On the game's setting he noted that often it was mistaken for a post apocalyptic world, but he clarified that the setting was simply an alternate world which was more desolate than our own.

 Developed for CD-ROM with a budget of $1.5 million, Full Throttle was powered primarily by LucasArts' SCUMM engine, however elements of the company's INSANE animation engine, previously used in Star Wars: Rebel Assault II: The Hidden Empire, were also implemented so as to allow for improved full-motion video (FMV).
 The game featured completely voiced dialogue, full-motion video, and a digital audio soundtrack.
 Project leader Schafer also served as the game's writer and designer.
 Full Throttle has thus been called Schafer's first "solo" project, leading Schafer to quip, "I did it all on my own with about 30 other people".
 Production lasted one and a half years, which Schafer considered to be "crazy" for the era.